stephw-tib/pid4nfdi-training/docs/source/doi.rst

 3. A Registrant - e.g. a repository of a research organization - actually registers DOIs and is responsible for creating, updating and maintaing a DOI and its metadata providing the landing page and repository URL the DOI is resolving to.

-Registering a DOI
+Registering a DOI with DataCite
 ----------------

-**With DataCite**
-Registering DOIs with DataCite requires an institutional membership with DataCite - either as a direct member or in a consortium.
-For different types of membership, see further information: https://datacite.org/become-a-member/
+Registering DOIs with DataCite requires an institutional membership with DataCite - either as a direct member or in a consortium. `Membership and service fees <https://datacite.org/fee-model/>`_ are charged for the service, depending on the `type of membership <https://datacite.org/become-a-member/>`_.

 In Germany, there are five consortia working as intermediaries between DataCite and registering organizations, focussing on different subject fields: